Attorneys For People Injured In Illinois Charter Bus Accidents

-The charter bus industry is lumped in with all motor coaches and is regulated by several state and federal agencies.
-In 2012, President Obama signed the “Motorcoach Enhanced Safety Act of 2012” which outlines safety regulations that are expected to be met by the industry.
-In the action plan for this new safety act, the federal agencies involved outlined some major concerns that have contributed to motorcoach fatalities over a ten-year period.
+The charter bus industry is lumped together with all motorcoaches regulated by several state and federal agencies.
+In 2012, President Obama signed the “Motorcoach Enhanced Safety Act of 2012” outlining safety regulations the industry is expected to meet.
+The federal agencies' new safety action plan act details some significant concerns that have contributed to motorcoach fatalities over a ten-year period.

 - Driver Fatigue.
-This was the top root cause of fatalities studied in the motorcoach industry
+Operating the bus while fatigued was the leading cause of fatalities studied in the motorcoach industry;

 - Vehicle condition.
-The 2nd highest contributor to fatality accidents was the condition of the bus
+The condition of the bus is the 2nd highest contributor to fatality accidents;

 This new focus on motorcoach safety was spurred by the fatalities that occurred in 2011.
-There were a total of 28 deaths and 8 fatality crashes that brought national attention to the industry and the lack of adherence to safety standards.
-In 2010, there were 1,044 compliance reviews performed by the Federal Motor Carrier Safety Administration on motorcoach companies and the most compliance violations were in reference to driver records of duty status and hours of service.
-These directly tie in with the concern over driver fatigue and medical condition.
+There were a total of 28 deaths in eight fatality crashes that brought national attention to the industry and the lack of adherence to safety standards.
+In 2010, there were 1,044 compliance reviews performed by the Federal Motor Carrier Safety Administration on motorcoach companies, and most compliance violations concerned driver records of duty status and hours of service.
+These statistics correlate with the concern over driver fatigue and medical condition.